- Browse Cases

-Colombians use sex strike to get highway repaired (Huelga de piernas cruzadas), 2011
+Colombian women use sex strike to pressure government to repair road (Huelga de piernas cruzadas), 2011

 Barbacoas is an agricultural town in Narino, Colombia.
 It is a small port town in southwest Colombia that linked the southern regions of the country in the 19th and 20th centuries.
 However, the provincial routes used in those times have not been renovated since.
 Its economy now relies primarily on fishing, agriculture, and mining.